malayamanas/malayamanas.github.io/content/posts/sink-htb-walkthrough.md

 ---
-title: "Sync HTB - Hard Linux Box Walkthrough"
+title: "Sink HTB - Insane Linux Box Walkthrough"
 date: 2025-09-22T06:30:00Z
-tags: ["hard-linux", "web", "gitea", "http-smuggling", "gunicorn", "haproxy", "aws-localstack", "kms", "secrets-manager", "privilege-escalation"]
+tags: ["insane-linux", "web", "gitea", "http-smuggling", "gunicorn", "haproxy", "aws-localstack", "kms", "secrets-manager", "privilege-escalation"]
-difficulty: ["hard"]
+difficulty: ["insane"]
 categories: ["HTB", "Linux"]
 draft: false
-description: "Complete walkthrough of Sync HTB machine featuring HTTP request smuggling in Gunicorn/HAProxy, Gitea exploitation, AWS LocalStack enumeration, KMS decryption, and multi-container stabilization"
+description: "Complete walkthrough of Sink HTB machine featuring HTTP request smuggling in Gunicorn/HAProxy, Gitea exploitation, AWS LocalStack enumeration, KMS decryption, and multi-container stabilization"
 ---

-# Sync HTB - Hard Linux Box Walkthrough
+# Sink HTB - Insane Linux Box Walkthrough

 {{< youtube 8gf5YvvY1yc >}}

-Below is a chronological extraction of the key exploitation steps and techniques used in the provided data, based on the narrative of the "Sync" box from Hack The Box, as described in the YouTube video transcript.
+Below is a chronological extraction of the key exploitation steps and techniques used in the provided data, based on the narrative of the "Sink" box from Hack The Box, as described in the YouTube video transcript.
 The steps are organized in the order they were performed, focusing on the critical actions and techniques used to progress through the exploitation process.

 ---